Clemson vs. South Carolina NCAA Football Odds, Plays and Insights | November 27, 2021

 South Carolina Stats and Trends

-- When South Carolina puts up more than 16.4 points, it is 4-3 against the spread and 6-2 overall.
+- South Carolina is 4-3 against the spread and 6-2 overall in games when it scores more than 16.4 points.

-- When South Carolina churns out more than 318.7 yards, the team is 3-2 against the spread and 5-1 overall.
+- When South Carolina piles up more than 318.7 yards, the team is 3-2 against the spread and 5-1 overall.

 - The Gamecocks have turned the ball over 21 times this season, five more turnovers than the Tigers have forced (16).